-Key concepts of the project were: development of sufficient hydroelectric power to repay bond financing, without any tax obligation on the part of local landowners; and a long term contract for sale of power to Pacific Gas and Electric Company (PG&E) at a guaranteed annual payment, which would be the sole security for the bond issue.
+Key concepts of the project were development of sufficient hydroelectric power to repay bond financing, without any tax obligation on the part of local landowners; and a long term contract for sale of power to Pacific Gas and Electric Company (PG&E) at a guaranteed annual payment, which would be the sole security for the bond issue.
 In addition, some help was sought for a federal contribution in recognition of project flood control accomplishments, and a state contribution in recognition of statewide benefits to recreation and fish enhancement.

-Even so, the project posed a financial chore beyond all other obstacles that would have tried the resources of a state government, no less that of a county which was rich in history but short on financial assets.
+Even so, the project posed a financial burden beyond all other obstacles that would have tried the resources of a state government, no less that of a county, which was rich in history but short on financial assets.
 In fact, at this point in its history, YCWA had exhausted its funds.
-It had committed to several years of tax revenues to a loan from the county general fund that was needed to pay engineering costs.
+It had committed to several years of tax revenues for a loan from the county general fund that was needed to pay engineering costs.

-Few people in local, state, or federal water bureaus believed that Yuba, one of the state's smaller counties with an assessed valuation of only \$65 million, could develop a project that carried a price tag of almost \$200 million.
+Few people in the local, state, or federal water bureaus believed that Yuba, one of the state's smaller counties with an assessed valuation of only \$65 million, could develop a project that carried a price tag of almost \$200 million.
 However, when the ballots were counted on May 16, 1961, Yuba County voters had approved, by an 11-1 margin, the \$185 million in revenue bonds needed to fund the project.
-This was almost three times the total county assessment at that time.
-Still, YCWA faced some complex political maneuvers that had to be carried out despite its lack of political muscle at either the state or federal level.
+This was almost three times the total assessed valuation of all property in the county at that time.
+Further, YCWA faced some complex political maneuvers that had to be carried out despite its lack of political muscle at either the state or federal level.

-The Federal Power Commission (FPC) required a construction license.
-This license required: an agreement with the Forest Service, which controls PNF and TNF of the Yuba watershed to ensure protection of the forest lands; a recreation plan acceptable to the Forest Service; a negotiated agreement with CDFG that would provide fish protection and enhancement; and an agreement with the USDOI Bureau of Reclamation (BOR) and the state of California for future downstream development.
+The Federal Power Commission (FPC) required a Federal Power Act license.
+Obtaining this license required an agreement with the Forest Service, which administers the PNF and TNF within the Yuba watershed, in order to ensure protection of the forest lands; a recreation plan acceptable to the Forest Service; a negotiated agreement with CDFG that would provide fish protection and enhancement; and an agreement with the USDOI Bureau of Reclamation (BOR) and the State of California for future downstream development.

-YCWA plowed forward with successful appeals for a federal cash contribution from Congress, in recognition of flood control benefits, and authorization from the State Legislature for carrying out recreation and fish enhancement through a grant under the Davis-Grunsky Act.
+YCWA moved forward with successful appeals for a federal cash contribution from Congress in recognition of flood control benefits, and authorization from the State Legislature for carrying out recreation and fish enhancement through a grant under the Davis-Grunsky Act.
 Meanwhile, YCWA faced the problem of finding financing for final design of the project and preparation of plans for construction bids.
 This was partly accomplished through a \$400,000 loan from the Federal Community Facilities Administration with repayment obligated only if the project became a reality.

-Finally, there were the complicated negotiations with PG&E for a 50 year contract for the sale of power that would finance the revenue bonds and to acquire the existing power generating plants that PG&E had long been operating at the Old Bullards Bar Dam and downstream at Colgate.
+Finally, there were the complicated negotiations with PG&E for a 50-year contract for the sale of power that would provide revenues be used to finance the revenue bonds and to acquire the existing power generating plant that PG&E had long been operating at the Old Bullards Bar Dam.

 Final designs were prepared and by the summer of 1964, YCWA could look at the framework of its project.
 A decision was made to call for bids to get construction under way before a lethargic bond market and a depression in the price of power put it out of business.

-The bid opening in September of 1964 elicited considerable interest on the part of several contractors, but in the end, they declined to bid.
-"Too many contingencies and not enough money" was the consensus.
+The request for bids in September of 1964 elicited considerable interest on the part of several contractors, but in the end, they all declined to bid.
+The consensus was that there were too many contingencies and not enough money.